 WinPure Clean & Match removes the need to manually check for duplicates and allows you to quickly and easily correct duplicate data in your database.

 Since data cleaning is an interactive process, it is essential for you to be able to evaluate the quality of your data.
 You should be able to do this both before and after the data cleaning process.
 By doing so, you will be able to gauge its effectiveness.
-We call his process data profiling.
+We call this process data profiling.
 Its most important goals are to ensure that your values match with your expectations.

 Consider that you might expect customer name and address to uniquely identify each customer in your database.
 Thus, the number of unique tuples must be as closest as possible to the total number of entries in your database.

 However, even you might obtain subsets of elements through several SQL queries, this approach is inefficient and time-consuming.
-Our Data Profiling / Statistics is easy to use and powerful data profiling software crafted to help you discover patterns in your data sets.
+Our Data Profiling / Statistics is easy to use and a powerful data profiling tool crafted to help you discover patterns in your data sets.
 Furthermore, the module can check the quality of your data by analyzing value counts, types, formats, and completeness.
 The module provides a complete set of statistical data aimed to help clean your data.

 What is Data Cleaning? – Conclusion